What is a Doula?

 An attempt to get pictures or video of your birth and baby if you would like.
 (I am not a professional photographer)

 I will stay about 2 hours to help with your initial postpartum care.

 References available upon request.

 I will do what I can to work with you on payment.
-I am open to arrange a payment plan or barter.
+I am open to arrange a payment plan.

 I am accepting 3-4 clients a month.